-Outpatient treatment facilities offer two different programs.
-Both give you enough flexibility that you can work and spend time with your family.
-Daily check-in programs require you to attend a short session with a drug abuse counselor every day.
+Outpatient treatment facilities offer many different programs to give you enough flexibility to work and spend time with your family.
+For example, daily check-in programs require you to attend a short session with a drug abuse counselor every day.
 This helps you stay focused on your recovery without much interruption to your day-to-day life.
 Day treatment programs require you to remain at the facility for eight hours each day.
 While you're at the facility, you'll attend group therapy sessions and educational lectures on drug abuse and treatment.

 Inpatient treatment centers give you a temptation-free place to recover.
 You live at the center for the duration of your treatment-typically 30, 60 or 90 days.
-During this time, you attend group therapy sessions, individual therapy sessions and educational lectures and participate in recreational activities designed to teach you how live your life without using drugs.
-If you need help deciding what type of treatment program is best for you, call 1-800-943-0566.
+During this time, you will participate in a variety of therapeutic modalities, including:

 Teen Ativan Abuse

 Ativan abuse isn't only a problem among adults.
 With prescriptions abound, teenagers may have unfettered access to these drugs, and may develop prescription medication addictions of their own.

 Among teens, sedative and tranquilizer use remains relatively high, for example, SAMHSA's 2015 NSDUH found that:

 - An estimated 21,000 adolescents aged 12 to 17 were current misusers of sedatives.

 - 86,000 young adults aged 18 to 25 misused sedatives in the past month.

 - 162,000 adolescents aged 12 to 17 were current misusers of tranquilizers.